Submissions

 The Journal of the European Association for Chinese Studies only publishes original research articles.
 Previously published articles or manuscripts under consideration elsewhere will not be accepted.

-All articles will undergo a double-blind peer-review process.
-Authors need to ensure that their manuscripts are prepared in a way that does not reveal their identity.
-We thus ask authors to submit two separate files to the editors:
+Research papers undergo a double-blind peer-review process.
+Authors must therefore ensure that their manuscripts are prepared in a way that does not reveal their identity.
+Please submit two versions of the file:

-• The first must contain the title, the abstract & keywords of the article, as well as the author’s name, institution and contact (e-mail and postal address).
+• The first must contain the title, the abstract & keywords, as well as the author’s name, institution and contact (e-mail and postal address), as they would wish them to be displayed in print.

-• The second with the blinded manuscript; do not include acknowledgments or information that might lead the reviewers to identify the author.
+• The second file must be a fully blinded manuscript.
+Be sure not to include acknowledgments or any other information that might enable the reviewers to identify the author's identity.

 Word count